NotoriousArnav/MarkdownEditor/README.md

 # YAME: Yet another Markdown Editor
 YAME is a simple and lightweight Markdown editor built with React.
 It allows users to write and preview Markdown content in real-time.

+> **Baptism of Code Ongoing, to remove the sins of the developer, future commits may contain breaking Changes**

 ## Getting Started
 To get started with Yame, open [Yame](https://notoriousarnav.github.io/MarkdownEditor/) in your browser.
 If you are using **Chromium based Browsers** you can install it straight from the browser, regardless of the OS/Platform you are on.

 ## Features
 - Supports Github, Notion, Dev.to and Medium markdown flavors
 - ~Meth~ Math Support
+- File Sharing Support ( Thanks @hect1k )
 - Allows exporting to PDF and HTML
 - Minimal and Lightweight (debatable, but atleast its lighter than ur mom)
 - No Server-side dependencies (Really)